Skip to main content

 • “Damn near every mechanic this game has to offer is tedious and counterintuitive.”

-• “The gameplay really boils down to doing a simple puzzle, reading notes, motion sickness, and waiting for a goofy guy to leave the area so you can progress.”
+• “I would've enjoyed this game a lot on release, but the gameplay really boils down to doing a simple puzzle, reading notes, motion sickness, and waiting for a goofy guy to leave the area so you can progress.”

-• “The gameplay can be broken into three puzzle areas: area 1, where they're kind enough not to have the monster interrupt you as you're solving the puzzle; area 2, where they're once again kind enough not to have the monster interrupt you as you're trying to figure out what the hell logic the developers were going for to solve the puzzle; and area 3, where the monster is the puzzle and will probably annoyingly kill you on the first attempt.”
+• “The gameplay can be broken into three puzzle areas: area 1, where they're kind enough not to have the monster interrupt you as you're solving the puzzle; area 2, where they're once again kind enough not to have the monster interrupt you as you're trying to figure out what the hell logic the developers were going for to solve the puzzle as there's no way to deduce the solution logically without trial and error or looking it up; and area 3, where the monster is the puzzle and will probably annoyingly kill you on the first attempt.”

 The graphics of "Amnesia: The Dark Descent" are often described as dated but still effective in creating a haunting atmosphere that enhances the horror experience.
-While some players note that the visuals show their age compared to modern titles, many appreciate the game's art style, lighting, and overall aesthetic, which contribute significantly to its immersive storytelling.
-Overall, the graphics are considered good for an indie game from 2010, with many players finding them sufficient to maintain the game's eerie and unsettling mood.
+While some players note that the visuals show their age compared to modern titles, many appreciate the game's ability to maintain immersion through its lighting and sound design.
+Overall, the graphics are considered good for an indie game from 2010, contributing significantly to the game's eerie ambiance despite not being cutting-edge.

 • “The graphics hold up incredibly well, and the game performs amazingly.”